"We really want to dive into that space of marketing that's a little bit more ambiguous, little less linear, less analytical."

 Shannon: And I’m Shannon Jirik.
 I work for Keyhole as the Assistant Brand Manager.

 Joe: And this is Metaphorically Speaking, a podcast for entrepreneur that explores the mysterious side of marketing.

 Joe: Welcome to the first episode of Metaphorically Speaking.

 Joe: Shannon and I are really excited to have this off the ground finally.
 We talked about it for a long time.
 We as marketers, we just love that idea of a metaphor, because what we love about it is just that it both means what it says and what it doesn’t say.
 So we really want to dive into that space of marketing that’s a little bit more ambiguous, little less linear, less analytical.
-We just love to explore that more colorful side of marketing– that’s less black and white– and so that’s what we hope to explore here in the podcast.
+We just love to explore that more colorful side of marketing– that’s less black and white– and so that’s what we hope to explore here in the podcast for entrepreneur.

 Shannon: Totally.
 We want to do that in kind of a different way.
 It’s not going to be your 10 tips and tricks, if you will, where you kind of get in and out really quickly then forget what you learned.
 We know that it’s not going to be a one-sized fits all approach for everyone either.
 In the end, we really want it to be about even more than marketing.
 We’re here to kind of build on the content that we already offer on our blog and our website, but really just add that kind of personal experience and story as we challenge each other, and you, to just look up during the day–to unbury yourself from that linear, analytical kind of thinking or get away from the screen or work and really just seek the beauty and oddness in the gray space.